Leicester 2-0 Rennes: Marc Albrighton and Kelechi Iheanacho strike in first-leg victory

 Leicester were without Jamie Vardy for the King Power Stadium leg, with the Foxes talisman looking a doubt for this weekend's Super Sunday clash at Arsenal, with Patson Daka starting in the former England international's place and James Maddison on the bench.

 But Daka struggled to get involved in the early exchanges, with Rennes starting the better in the opening 20 minutes.
-Striker Gaeten Laborde went closest early on as he met Adrien Truffert's cross inside the Leicester penalty area, but could only fire wide of Kasper Schmeichel's post.
+Striker Gaeten Laborde, who has 16 goals this season, went closest early on as he met Adrien Truffert's cross inside the Leicester penalty area, but could only fire wide of Kasper Schmeichel's post.

 Brendan Rodgers made two changes to the side who beat Leeds at the weekend.
 Jamie Vardy is injured so Patson Daka replaced him at centre-forward.
 The other switch was at right-back as James Justin came in for Hamza Choudhury, for the English defender's first European appearance since December 2020.